 The Federal policies on paratransit service dictate a very significant portion of the scope of MOD accessibility programs.
 Per the FTA, paratransit MOD programs must include wheelchair-accessible vehicles, and any transit agency will want to include a data agreement in any agreement.
 However, these policies need to be considered together for an effective partnership.
 As such, it is perhaps most helpful to examine the partnerships and case studies.

-Perhaps because of the abovementioned taxi MOD model, in which a basic model for service is already established, ridesourcing partnerships are the most frequently implemented in this young MOD partnership model.
+Perhaps because of the above mentioned taxi MOD model, in which a basic model for service is already established, ridesourcing partnerships are the most frequently implemented in this young MOD partnership model.

-As mentioned above, the KCATA RideKC Freedom On-Demand program is built on an existing contract between the agency and cab companies to provide both ambulatory and WAV service to users.
+The KCATA RideKC Freedom On-Demand program is built on an existing contract between the agency and cab companies to provide both ambulatory and WAV service to users.
 The agency used operating reserve funds to build an app-based service that enabled shared, on-demand rides in two pilot zones.
 The program has expanded to include the entire KCATA service area.

 The Massachusetts Bay Transportation Authority (Boston “T”) launched an ongoing pilot program, The Ride On-Demand, for paratransit-eligible persons with disabilities.
 This program partners with Lyft and Uber to offer on-demand service through their apps.
 The vendors partner with subcontractors to provide WAV service.
 In the pilot program, the rider pays the first $2, while the agency pays the next $13, and the passenger pays the remainder.
 For instance, for a $20 Lyft trip, the rider would pay $7, and the agency would pay $13.
 The agency projects significant cost savings.